kamilkisiela/apollo-angular/docs/source/basics/local-state.md

 None of these options are required.
 If you don't specify anything, you will still be able to use the `@client` directive to query the cache.

-If you'd like a deep dive into the `clientState` config properties, we recommend checking out the [`apollo-link-state` docs](/docs/link/links/state.html).
+If you'd like a deep dive into the `withClientState` config properties, we recommend checking out the [`apollo-link-state` docs](/docs/link/links/state.html).
 Otherwise, get ready to learn about these properties gradually as we build queries and mutations for local data.

 > If you’d like to follow along, please open our [example app](https://stackblitz.com/edit/apollo-angular-local-state) on StackBlitz.
 Since this example lives in the apollo-link-state repository.